hiveot/hub.capnp/README.md

 # WoST Gateway

-The WoST Gateway is the reference implementation of the gateway for the Web of Secured Things (WoST).
+The WoST Gateway is the reference implementation of the gateway for the Web of Secured Things.
 It receives information from 'WoST Things' and makes the result available to consumers.
 The gateway aims to be compatible with the WoT open standard but is constrainted to features that meet the WoST security mandate of "Things Do Not Run Servers".

 ## Project Status

-This project is in the design phase [Jan 2021].
+This project is in the early development [Jan 2021].
-Development of the core starts in Feb 2021, followed by plugins.
+Development on the internal gateway service bus has started.

 ## Audience